SocketMobile/clubkit-ios/docs/source/index.rst

 ==================================

-The Socket Mobile Inc. ClubKit open-source framework provides support for building loyalty-based applications that allow users to manage users using mobile passes and RFID cards.
+The Socket Mobile Inc. ClubKit open-source framework provides support for building loyalty-based applications that allow business owners to manage customers using mobile passes and RFID cards.